 And there’s Selfridges latest initiative, Agender, a pop-up department that aims to create a ‘genderless shopping experience’ within the London department store.
 It explains itself as ‘a celebration of fashion without definition.
 Exploring and examining shifting gender boundaries through ground-breaking fashion, music and design collaborations.’

 “Selfridges’ ambition was to create a space where men and women could essentially come and shop together irrespective of gender, and that you would choose clothes as an individual rather than based on your gender,” Faye Toogood, who designed the retail space, says.
 “For a department store, that’s very revolutionary.
 You still go up to the children department and everything is still segregated by pink and blue, boys and girls.
 This concept’s really about breaking down those boundaries… As someone that wants to buy the clothes in this space, you’re going to have to work hard to understand it.”

-We can cleary see a shift going on here.
-Facebook has introduced a DIY gender selection tool now as well after taken a lot of flak from the LGBT community over the past year about its pretty prescriptive gender options.
+We can clearly see a shift going on here.
+Facebook has introduced a DIY gender selection tool now as well after taken a lot of flak from the LGBTcommunity over the past year about its pretty prescriptive gender options.
 Especially compared to the less popular Google+ network, which chose to introduce infinite gender selections two months ago.

 Last February the site tried to update its gender options with 71 new choices, like “intersex” and “transgender”, after working with the Gay and Lesbian Alliance Against Defamation (GLAAD).
 While a step in the right direction, this still forced users to pick from a pre-chosen list of gender terms.

-Now Facebook have decided to scrap that and give people the right to self-determination and gender expression on the site.
-You want to define your gender as a genderqueer anarcho-femme?
+Now Facebook has decided to scrap that and give people the right to self-determination and gender expression on the site.
+You would like to define your gender as a genderqueer anarcho-femme?
 Why don’t you!

 Stores & Packaging